akhilmanthina/img2story/image-to-story/README.md

 # Image to Story

 Uses Hugging Face models to generate a story given an image.
+A Hugging Face pipeline is used to caption the image whose output is then passed onto a Langchain LLM chain which calls the Hugging Face Inference API.
 Models used are `Salesforce/blip-image-captioning-base` and `tiiuae/falcon-7b-instruct` for image captioning and story generation respectively.
 Note that the falcon-7b llm is accessed using the Hugging Face Inference API and is therefore rate limited.

 ## Environment Variables